ReiterAdam/pygo/README.md

 ## Features

-- **Automatic Python Environment Management**: pygo simplifies the process of managing Python environments, allowing users to create and switch between local and global environments effortlessly.
+- **Automatic Python Environment Management**: pygo simplifies the process of managing Python environments, allowing users to create and switch between local and global environments.
 - **Environment Sourcing**: The application automatically sources the designated Python environment when the program is executed, ensuring that the correct environment settings are applied.
-- **Directory Setup**: Upon setup, pygo creates the necessary directories (`src` and `tests`) for organizing source code and test files, streamlining the development process.
+- **Directory Setup**: Upon setup, pygo creates the necessary directories (`src` and `tests`) for organizing source code and test files.
+- **Pip Handler**: After setup, adding and removing python packages becomes seemless expirience.

 ## Installation